Fighting Fraud and Corruption Locally

-Cifas is committed to working with local authorities, and helping them in their fight against fraud.
+Cifas is committed to working with local authorities to help them in their fight against fraud.
 As such, we host the Board of the FFCL, and provide resource and infrastructure for the secretariat on a pro bono basis.

-As credible and respected experts in counter fraud, Cifas works with local authorities and relevant senior stakeholders to provide improved data sharing and access to cross-sector information, enabling them to tackle fraud effectively through our links with national boards such as the Joint Fraud Taskforce (JFT) and the Joint Money Laundering Intelligence Taskforce (JMLIT).
+As credible and respected experts in counter fraud, Cifas works with local authorities and relevant senior stakeholders to provide improved data sharing and access to cross-sector information.
+This enables them to tackle fraud effectively through our links with national boards such as the Joint Fraud Taskforce (JFT) and the Joint Money Laundering Intelligence Taskforce (JMLIT).
 Working with Cifas is also recommended as part of the FFCL strategy.